Veritone, Inc. (VERI) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 29, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Veritone, Inc. ("Veritone" or the "Company") (NASDAQ: VERI) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., June 2, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Veritone, Inc. ("Veritone" or the "Company") (NASDAQ: VERI).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VERITONE, INC. (VERI), CLICK HERE BEFORE JULY 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN VERITONE, INC. (VERI), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JULY 20, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?